 SUBMISSION AND EVALUATION PROCEDURE OF THESIS

-21.3 A student shall be entitled to submit thesis for examination after he/she has qualified the approved courses work, qualified the comprehensive examination (written & oral) and has also fulfilled the residential requirements.
+21.3 A student shall be entitled to submit thesis for examination after he/she has qualified the approved courses work, qualified the comprehensive examination (written) and has also fulfilled the residential requirements.
 He/she is required to submit thesis examination fee before the submission of semi-final thesis.

 21.4 The thesis shall be prepared according to the guidelines approved by the Advanced Studies and Research Board and shall be submitted to the office of the Director Advanced Studies

-21.5 The color of hard bound cover of Ph.D. programme theses shall be dark green.
+21.5 The color of hard bound cover of Ph.D. program thesis shall be Dark Green.

-21.7 Two examiners out of a panel of twelve experts (selected from the list of the experts from the foreign countries, recommended by the respective Board of Studies shall be appointed by the Vice Chancellor for the evaluation of thesis.
+21.7 Two examiners out of a panel of twelve experts (eight experts from the foreign countries and four from Pakistan) recommended by the respective Board of Studies shall be appointed by the Vice Chancellor for the evaluation of thesis.
 The panel of experts should represent at least 4 countries.

 21.9 The thesis must be an original and scholarly contribution to the knowledge of the candidate’s chosen field of study.